fritzlabs/fritz-examples/Android/PoseEstimationApp/README.md

 **Step 4: Install the app onto your device**

 With your Android device connected, select `Run > Run App` from the top nav.
 When running the app for the first time, you'll have to give permissions to access the camera.
-After the app is installed and running, take a picture of a pet and you'll see a preview of the sticker.
-You can then save the sticker to your photo gallery.
+After the app is installed and running, take a picture of a person and you'll see a detected pose overlayed on the image.
+Afterwards you can choose to record the model predictions if your model is connected to an image collection.

 ## Official Documentation